fastmcp-me/dotnet-test-assignment/README2.md

 # Description

 1. I've implemented 3 MCPTools.
-2. Two of them were tested using GitHub Copilot
+2. Two of them were tested using GitHub Copilot and xUnit
 3. Alerts were not tested due to apiKey license restriction
 4. To set up code and check functionality you may use VSCode with following code (create field mcp.json inside .vscode directory)